risingwavelabs/risingwave/README.md

 ### Connecting to an External Source

-Please refer to [getting started guide](https://www.risingwave.dev/docs/latest/getting-started/) for more information.
+FPlease refer to [get started guide](https://www.risingwave.dev/docs/latest/get-started/) for more information.

 ## Documentation

 To learn about how to use RisingWave, refer to [RisingWave docs](https://www.risingwave.dev/).
-To learn about how we design and implement RisingWave, refer to [RisingWave developer docs](https://github.com/singularity-data/risingwave/tree/main/docs).
+To learn about the development process, see the [developer guide](docs/developer-guide.md).
+To understand the design and implementation of RisingWave, refer to the design docs listed in [readme.md](docs/README.md).

 ## License